HypothesisWorks/hypothesis/docs/intro.rst

 We want to write a test for this that will check some invariant of these functions.

-The obvious invariant one tends to try when you've got this sort of encoding / decoding is that if you encode something and then decode it you get the same value back.
+The invariant one tends to try when you've got this sort of encoding / decoding is that if you encode something and then decode it you get the same value back.